benchmark-urbanism/cityseer-api/docs/content/tools/graphs.md

 :::tip Comment

 Note that a `MultiGraph` is useful for primal but not for dual, so the output `MultiGraph` will have single edges. e.g. a crescent street that spans the same intersections as parallel straight street requires multiple edges in primal.
-The same type of situation does not arise in the dual because the nodes map to distinct streets regardless.
+The same type of situation does not arise in the dual because the nodes map to distinct edges regardless.
 :::

 <FuncHeading>Parameters</FuncHeading>